mediacloud/backend/doc/api_2_0_spec.md

 ---------------------------------      --------------------------------------------------

-To see the status of a given subset, the client sends a get request to `api/v2/stories/subset/<ID>` where `<ID>` is the database id that was returned in the put request above.
-The returned object contains a `'ready'` field with a Boolean value indicating that stories from the subset have been compiled.
+To see the status of a given subset, the client sends a get request to `api/v2/stories/subset/<ID>` where `<ID>` is the database id that was returned in the put request above. **The returned object contains a `ready` field with a Boolean value indicating that stories from the subset have been compiled.**

 ####Example